MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/2-data.md

 ms.author: v-ryansyed
 ---

-# Power Query SDK test framework part 2 - Test Data
+# Power Query SDK test framework part 2 - Test data

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be followed sequentially to ensure that your environment is set up for testing your extension connector.